Some 40 vehicles collide on snowy Pennsylvania highway - NewsBreak

 Some 40 vehicles collide on snowy Pennsylvania highway

-POTTSVILLE, Pa.
-(AP) — A collision involving as many as 40 vehicles closed a portion of Interstate 81 in Pennsylvania and sent more than a dozen people to area hospitals on Monday, according to the Schuylkill County Office of Emergency Management.
+POTTSVILLE, Pa. — (AP) — A collision involving more than 40 vehicles closed a portion of Interstate 81 in Pennsylvania and sent more than a dozen people to area hospitals on Monday, according to the Schuylkill County Office of Emergency Management.

 The crash in northeast Pennsylvania happened around 10:30 a.m. and John Blickley, the deputy emergency management coordinator for the agency, said officials believe a snow squall clouded visibility and likely contributed to the accident.
 About 40 vehicles including multiple tractor trailers were involved in the initial crash, he said.

+Many fire units were at the scene, including a number or tankers coming to replenish water because there was no water source from hydrants on scene.

+People whose vehicles were in the crash and the “walking wounded” were taken to the Wegman’s distribution center in an industrial park near the crash, he said, and a reunification center had been set up at the Goodwill Fire Company in Minersville.

-Footage uploaded to social media on Monday showed an out of control tractor-trailer smash into a large dump truck, turning it nearly 180 degrees.
+Footage uploaded to social media on Monday showed a tractor-trailer smash into a large dump truck, turning it nearly 180 degrees.
 Another large truck spewed black smoke and orange flames into the air and an SUV struck a passenger car sending the sedan spinning, narrowly missing its driver who stood on the shoulder of the highway shrouded in snow and fog.

 The person who posted the video did not immediately respond to requests seeking additional information.
 People off camera can be heard yelling as the cascade of crashes unfolds with multiple vehicles colliding in less than a minute.